 It’s a familiar dilemma: you want to see some of the world’s most famous artworks but so do hundreds of other people.
-Do you wait patiently to go through security so that you can get into another queue before you finally get to join the jostling crowds inside?
-Or do you walk away and do something different?
+Do you join the jostling crowds inside, or do you walk away and do something different?
 We chose the latter when faced with the endless queues for the Sistine Chapel while visiting Rome, and opted for an unusual – and quiet – walk outside the walls of the Vatican City instead.

 The Vatican City Walls

 It was a particularly busy morning.
 Apart from the museum-goers, crowds had gathered in St Peter’s Square to listen to the Pope.
 A loud speaker had been set up and the speech was being translated into English – we stopped in our tracks when we heard the Pope welcoming “our visitors from Yorkshire” but quickly concluded that he wasn’t talking about us!

 We decided to keep the Sistine Chapel for another day and went back out of the gate to walk around the outside of the Vatican City walls.
 After all, we thought, it would be quite fun to walk around an entire country before lunchtime!

 LivItaly offers small group tours in Rome and throughout Italy.
 You can get a 5% discount on any of their tours by using booking code WORLDWIDEWRITER.

 Why Is There a Wall Around the Vatican?

 In the Middle Ages it was common for walls to be built around cities to protect the inhabitants from invaders (and sometimes from wild animals as well).
 Pope Leo IV built the first wall around the Vatican City in the 9th century as a reaction to the threat posed by Saracen pirates.
 The fortifications were strengthened in the 16th century – this time to protect the city-state’s growing wealth from the city of Rome, but also as an expression of papal power!